org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 artifacts in an inventory.

 It uses YAML files in the [Artifact Correlation YAML format](example-data/artifact-data.json) to find matching artifacts and append some data to them.
+See [Vulnerability Assessment (Correlation)](artifact-correlation.md) for more details on how-to and to see our philosophy.

 An example for how we do this:
 A file consists of a list of entries, each one having a header comment block in front of it with the original artifact